samuelmbp/samuelmbp/README.md

 [Portfolio Website 🌐](https://samuel-raducan.vercel.app/)

 -   📜 AWS Certified Cloud Practitioner
--   🎓 Graduated from [\_nology](https://nology.io/), a 12-week intensive Software Development training program focused on JavaScript, React, TypeScript, Java, Spring, and SQL, with an emphasis on practical application and hands-on experience
 -   ⚡ Fun fact: When I'm not coding, you’ll find me at the gym lifting weights 🏋🏿 or enjoying a cup of coffee ☕

 <br/>